jizt-it/jizt-backend-microservice/docs/source/backend/1_architecture.rst

 As can be seen in the previous image, we use `Kubernetes <https://kubernetes.io/>`__ to orchestrate the different microservices.
 In turn, `Apache Kafka
 <https://kafka.apache.org/>`__ makes possible the communication between these
 microservices.
-Specifically, we use `Strimzi <https://strimzi.io/>`__, which alows us to easily deploy Kafka on Kubernetes.
-This (still small) architecture allows us to add more language models or other NLP tasks easily, by adding new microservices and their corresponding Kafka topics.
+Specifically, we use `Strimzi <https://strimzi.io/>`__, which allows us to easily deploy Kafka on Kubernetes.
+This (still small) architecture lets us add more language models or other NLP tasks easily, by adding new microservices and their corresponding Kafka topics.
 Since these models usually take a great deal of storage space, they are stored in `Persistent Volumes
 <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_, which are then